-In order to sense the flow in the sensor tube, heat flux is introduced at two sections of the sensor tube by means of precision wound heater-sensor coils.
+In order to sense the flow in the sensor tube, heat flux is introduced at two sections of the sensor tube by means of precision wound heater sensor coils.
 Heat is transferred through the thin wall of the sensor tube to the gas flowing inside.
 As gas flow takes place heat is carried by the gas stream from the upstream coil to the downstream coil windings.
 The resultant temperature dependent resistance differential is detected by the electronic control circuit.
 The measured gradient at the sensor windings is linearly proportional to the instantaneous rate of flow taking place.

-An output signal is generated that is a function of the amount of heat carried by the gases to indicate mass-molecular based flow rates.
+An output signal is generated that is a function of the amount of heat carried by the gases to indicate mass molecular based flow rates.

-Additionally, AFC model Mass Flow Controllers incorporate a proportionating solenoid valve.
-The closed loop control circuit of the AFC continuously compares the mass flow output with the selected flow rate.
-Deviations from the set point are corrected by compensating valve adjustments, thus maintaining the desired flow parameters.
+Additionally, DFC model Mass Flow Controllers incorporate a microprocessor and non-volatile memory that stores all calibration factors and directly controls a proportionating solenoid valve.
+The digital closed loop control system of the DFC continuously compares the mass flow output with the selected flow rate.
+Deviations from the set point are corrected by compensating valve adjustments, thus maintaining the desired flow parameters with a high degree of accuracy.